Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

     3.)
 Try to maintain connections with the nodes that have the highest reputation (With some randomness to allow new nodes to join)
 ---
 ## DOS
-* KAD-DHT are vulnerable to sybils.
+* KAD-DHT are vulnerable to sybil attacks.
 * Querying
 * Targeting of specific keys(Block 42)
 * Do this by generating Ids close to the target key based on the DHT distance metric